michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 incoming and outgoing connections.
 It can be helpful to limit the protocol to TCP or UDP individually, since the lists get long.
 Printing all the listening ports with `-l` answers that first question about waiting for incoming connections.
+Piping the output to find lets you filter out all the incoming and outgoing connections.

+If you want a GUI view of the same information, you have two choices.
+TCPView gives you more control over what you see, but Resource Monitor is available on nearly every Windows device that should still be in use.

 For Linux, you can still use `netstat`, though the syntax is a little different from the Windows command.
 The newer `ss` utility gives you more control over that long list of connections with filters.
-The command above will show all TCP connections by port number (not name) destined for the 192.0.2.0 subnet.
+The command you see here will show all TCP connections by port number (not name) destined for the 192.0.2.0 subnet.

 :::